sebyddd/SDVersion/README.md

  ```
 ### Installation with CocoaPods

-CocoaPods is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like SDFeedParser in your projects.
+CocoaPods is a dependency manager for Objective-C, which automates and simplifies the process of using 3rd-party libraries like SDiPhoneVersion in your projects.
 See the "[Getting Started](http://guides.cocoapods.org/syntax/podfile.html)" guide for more information.

 ### Podfile
 ```ruby